Luke-zhang-04/Sorting-Algorithms/README.md

 # Sorting Algorithms #
-A collection of sorting algorithms in Python 3, Golang, JavaScript, and C++.
+A collection of sorting algorithms in Python 3, Golang, TypeScript, and C++.
 Algorithms range from bogo sort to bubble sort to merge sort.
 I also use tkinter to animate the algorithms with bar graphs.

 ## How to run ##
 ### Python ###